cortexlabs/cortex/README.md

 <br>

-## Cortex quickstart
+## Quickstart

 <!-- CORTEX_VERSION_MINOR x2 (e.g. www.cortex.dev/v/0.8/...) -->
-Below, we'll walkthrough how to use Cortex to deploy OpenAI's GPT-2 model as a service on AWS.
+Below, we'll walk through how to use Cortex to deploy OpenAI's GPT-2 model as a service on AWS.
 You'll need to [install Cortex](https://www.cortex.dev/install) on your [AWS account](aws.com) before getting started.

 <br>